Temperance organizations succeeded in causing National Prohibition in the U.S. (1920-1933).

-The Massachusetts Society for the Suppression of Intemperance began in the Statehouse in Boston on February 5, 1813.
+The Massachusetts Society for the Suppression of Intemperance began in the Statehouse in Boston.
+It was on February 5, 1813.
 It was the first temperance organization in the U.S.

 Methodist Board of Temperance, Prohibition, and Public Morals.

 The Methodist Board of Temperance, Prohibition, and Public Morals was a powerful force in the temperance movement.
 Its founder, Clarence True Wilson, urged five-year in prison for anyone who purchased a pint of bootleg alcohol.
-He also said the government to send the marines to speakeasies and shoot anyone who refused to leave.
+He also said the government should send the marines to speakeasies.
+They should shoot anyone who refused to leave.
 It was one of the most powerful of all temperance organizations.

 National Conference of Organizations Supporting the 18th Amendment.